 Organisations that qualify for ESOS must carry out ESOS assessments every 4 years, with the first being completed by 5 December 2015 for organisations that qualify by 31 December 2014.
 These assessments are audits of the energy used by their buildings, industrial processes and transport to identify cost-effective energy saving measures.
 Organisations must then notify the Environment Agency by a set deadline that they have complied with their ESOS obligations.

 Several larger LSA members already know they will be affected by ESOS and are busy preparing for it.
 Capturing your carbon footprint data using the LSA reporting tool is a great start.
 To find out more and check if ESOS applies to your firm, see the information on the Government’s website and associated ESOS guidance.

-The next Castle Debate, hosted by the Law Society and run in association with the LSA and Sykes Environmental, will take place on 2 December 2014 and will consider the issue of sustainable agriculture and the CAP.
+The last Castle Debate of 2014, hosted by the Law Society and run in association with the LSA and Sykes Environmental, took place on 2 December 2014 and considered the issue of sustainable agriculture and the CAP.